 Are there any requirements regarding what my adoption petition should say?

 Along with the adoption petition, you should also file the written consents of the birth parents (or the court order of the termination of their parental rights) with the adoption court.
 When you file your petition, you should also file your request for the child's name change, if a name change is desired.

 Does an attorney have to handle my adoption?

 Yes, unless you are working with an adoption agency.
 If your adoption agency does not provide you with a lawyer, it is a good idea to hire one to write your adoption petition and to represent you in court.
 Legally, you could write your petition on your own and represent yourself in adoption court.
 However, drafting petitions and going through court hearings can be complicated; thus, it is in your best interest to let an experienced lawyer handle it, using his or her legal expertise.

 What are the legal requirements for international adoption?

-Filing a petition in an adoption court can be a tricky task.
+Filing an adoption petition in court can be a tricky task.
 There are a number of forms you will need to prepare and submit to the courts in addition to also understanding the laws of your state.
 While this can all seem overwhelming, it doesn't need to be.
 You can have a local family law attorney who specializes in adoption walk you through the process.